API reference: Kedro integration#

-In the top-right corner of the Neptune app, click your avatar and select Get your API token.
+In the bottom-left corner of the Neptune app, expand the user menu and select Get your API token.

 You can copy your token from the dialog that opens.
 It's very long – make sure to copy and paste it in full!